bayyangjie/Applied-Statistical-Methods-and-Causal-Analysis/README.md

 lm_model1 <- lm(numsales ~ Discount_Applied , binary_tbl)
 summary(lm_model1)
 ```
+From the lm() output, for every 10% increase in discount, the sales in the dairy product is increased by 151.331.
+The output also shows that the estimated y-intercept value is 3086.389 if there were no discount applied.
+The p-value of 0.00443 is much lesser than the alpha significance level of 0.05, so this indicates a statistically significant relationship between the outcome "numsales" and the "Discount_Applied" variables.

 ![Image 3](https://github.com/bayyangjie/Applied-Statistical-Methods-and-Causal-Analysis/blob/main/Images/linear%20regressoin2.png?raw=true) <br> <br>

 Linear regression (regressing against discount applied, population and interaction term 'Discount_Applied*pop'):